 Happy (Pharrell): Music and emotions

-Listening to music releases dopamine – which is one of the ‘feel good’ chemicals.
+Listening to music releases dopamine – one of the happy ‘feel good’ chemicals.
 This boosts your mood and makes you feel more optimistic.
 So playing upbeat, happy music first thing in the morning can help set you up for the day.
-Especially if you’re feeling a bit down or the morning news is too depressing to deal with.
+Especially if you’re feeling down or the morning news is too depressing to deal with.

 On the flip side, listening to sad music can also be healthy.
-It can help you process feelings of sadness or other ‘negative’ feelings, by reflecting on them or crying.
-By doing so, you’re able to deal with them, rather than bottling them up.
+It can help you process sadness or other ‘negative’ feelings by reflecting on them or crying.
+By doing so, you can deal with them rather than bottling them up.

 Make a playlist for all occasions

-Music is such a powerful tool we can use in many situations, and for many health benefits.
+Music is a powerful tool we can use in many situations and for many health benefits.
 So just like making a mixed tape for the person you had a crazy, mad crush on as a teenager, make yourself a bunch of mixed tapes.
-Well not literally, those things are impossible to find!
+Well, not literally; those things are impossible to find!
 But make yourself a series of playlists that you can use to exercise, boost your mood, help you sleep or manage your pain.
-Have them ready to go so all you have to do when you need them is to press a button.
+Have them ready to go, so all you have to do when you need them is to press a button.

 Or check out the playlists online and find some that suit your tastes and needs.

 “Music gives a soul to the universe, wings to the mind, flight to the imagination and life to everything.” ― Plato